Key Takeaways

 Frequently Asked Questions

-What does a vCISO do for a startup?
+What is a vCISO for startups?

 Can a vCISO handle both SOC 2 and ISO 27001?